 If you’re hoping for a natural birth and are considering an induction, you need to know what a Bishop Score is and how to calculate it using a Bishop Score Calculator.

 Everything You Need to Know about a Bishop Score Calculator

 What is a Bishop Score?

-A Bishop score rates your cervix for delivery.
+A Bishop Score rates your cervix for delivery.
 A doctor may use a Bishop Score to determine if you need an induction or the likelihood of pre-term delivery.

-As a patient, you and your doctor can use the Bishop Score to determine if an induction is likely to be effective.
+As a patient, you and your doctor can use the Bishop Score to determine if induction is likely to be effective.
 A favorable score means induction will be less likely to end in C-section.
 However, a not-so-favorable score can indicate your body is not ready for labor and delivery.
-An induction under this circumstance can lead to more interventions and increase your likelihood for cesarean section.
+An induction under this circumstance can lead to more interventions and increase your likelihood of a cesarean section.

-What is a Bishop Score Calculator
+What is a Bishop Score Calculator?